MengjinYan/elixir/index.md

 If we are ahead of schedule, we will implement a simliar application on top of TensorFlow or Spark, and benchmark our implementation against that one.

+### Platform

+We will run our code on top of the platform on which Scanner is implemented.
+During the process, we plan to do our development and evaluation on the AWS platform.

+It makes much sense to implement such a project on top of platforms which have hetrogeneous hardware including multiple CPU or CPU cores and high-end GPU(s).

 ### Schedule

 |   Time    | Work before this timestamp |